mhelwig/urlfiddle/README.md

     ```
     generates 3 URLs with 4 character long fuzzing values for the parameter "id".

-You can use multiple replacements in one url.
+You can use multiple placeholders in one url.
 So you can do:
 ```
 urllib "http://www.example.com/index.php?param1=§1-10§&param2=§f=/path/to/file§&param3=§fuzz=5,2§"
 ```